xii69/JustOneMore/README.md

 1. Download the plugin jar file.
 2. Place it in the plugins folder.
-3. Start your Velocity server.
+3. Start your server.
 That's it!

 # Need Help?